 And as we board the dab bus, between sample cartridges of Truly Pure oil being passed around and a jar of beeswax THC capsules that found its way into our hands, Aaron bubbles over with enthusiasm.

 “I moved here to get into this… a world where this is a fucking job.
 I’m not just a fucking stoner.
 This is what I want to retire off of.
 And,” offering up an unintentional yet apt pun, Aaron continued, “this is one of the budding industries.”

-Our conversation came to a halt when the bus stopped in front of the Truly Pure processing facilities and Matt Buker, founder of Truly Pure, launched into his elevator pitch:
+Our conversation comes to a halt when the bus stops in front of the Truly Pure processing facilities and Matt Buker, founder of Truly Pure, launches into his elevator pitch:

-“We’re the only [concentrate] in Oregon that uses 100 percent all natural steam distilled citrus terpenes for added flavor…The molecular structure of limonene found in citrus fruits is the exact same structure that’s going to be in your cannabis.
+“We’re the only [concentrate] in Oregon that uses 100 percent all-natural steam distilled citrus terpenes for added flavor,” Buker explained.
+“The molecular structure of limonene found in citrus fruits is the exact same structure that’s going to be in your cannabis.
 So when we mix those together, not only are they combined, but they’re actually bound together on a molecular level.”

-As the 10 of us on the dab bus “oohed and ahhed” at his presentation, I was struck by how unusual all of this is, enamored by the newness of it all.
-Sure, strain selections and concentrate availability is starting to expand outside of legal states, but this is something unique.
+As the 10 of us on the dab bus “ooh and ahhh-ed” at his presentation, I’m struck by how unusual all of this is, enamored by the newness of it all.
+Sure, strain selections and concentrate availability are starting to expand outside of legal states, but this was something unique.

 It’s hard to doubt his estimates.
 Grand Central Bowl was packed from start to finish.

 The day wasn’t over, but Yashar was already looking ahead to the next event.

 Canna Bowl is a spin off of Fore Twenty Sports’ successful golf tournaments.
 As soon as the weather warms up, the tournament will return to Portland greens.